 If you have a corporation, donations made by the corporation are tax deductible.
-When your privately-owned corporation makes a charitable gift of appreciated publicly-traded securities in-kind, there are actually three benefits: the corporation receives a tax deduction for the FMV of the shares donated, there's no tax on the capital gain, and the amount of the tax-free capital gain realized is added to the company's notional capital dividend account, allowing a tax-free capital dividend to be paid out subsequently to the shareholder.
+When your privately-owned corporation makes a charitable gift of appreciated publicly-traded securities in-kind, the corporation receives a tax deduction for the FMV of the shares donated, there's no tax on the capital gain in the corporation, and the amount of the tax-free capital gain realized is added to the company's notional capital dividend account, allowing a tax-free capital dividend to be paid out subsequently to the shareholder.